 You are a teacher at a middle school.
 Two students got in a fight, and you want to find out why they were fighting so you can decide how to punish them.
-Each student has a different point of view on the situation, so you are asking each of them separately what happened.
-You ask the first student:
+Each student has a different point of view on the situation, so you are talking to each of them separately.
+You ask the first student what happened.

 All right, tell me your version of what happened.